-- 1. TOEFL test results with a minimum score of 173/500.
+- TOEFL (Test of English as a Foreign Language), or an equivalent assessment instrument such as the MTELP (Michigan Test of English Language Proficiency) as used by NHTI.
+TOEFL test results with a minimum score of 173/500.
 Students whose scores fall at the lower end of the test scale may be required to take an additional language development course through the college at their own expense. - 2.
-Documentation of graduation from an English-speaking high school. - Documentation of achieving speaking, reading and writing fluency in an English language program.
+Documentation of graduation from an English-speaking high school. - 3.
+Documentation of achieving speaking, reading and writing fluency in an English language program.